 Extensive principle: This principle contains the necessity of commitment, orientation and cooperation of all legal competent factors and actors, including those motivated, willing and interested to participate in active and contributory way in advancing the field of consumer protection.
 These subjects are: central and local institutional bodies, business community and associations or those of civil society dealing with consumer protection etc.

-Principle of preventive: This principle is carried out by competent authorities for consumer protection policies enforcing through general and special preventive measures.
+Principle of prevention: This principle is carried out by competent authorities for consumer protection policies enforcing through general and special preventive measures.
 The principle aims at preventing the risk of consumers’ life and health.
 The control of goods and services should be well-organized and planned in appropriate time in order to prevent the consumer’s risk of life, health and welfare; protection of a correct, level-headed and prospering market but also to protect the environment which is guaranteed by Constitution.

 European Union principles on consumer protection